-Perhaps this is your second or third time to Australia.
+Perhaps this is your second or third time in Australia.
 Maybe you’ve visited Cairns and Sydney and want to see something new?
 Or maybe you’re just a rebel and want your first time in Australia to be unique.

-So stock up on Tim Tams, download Daryl Braithwaite’s The Horses, Men at Work’s Down Under and Can’t Get You Out of my Head by Kylie Minogue onto your phone, make a Vegemite sandwich and book a flight… You’re headed to the Outback!
+So stock up on Tim Tams, download Daryl Braithwaite’s The Horses, Men at Work’s Down Under and Can’t Get You Out of My Head by Kylie Minogue onto your phone, make a Vegemite sandwich and book a flight… You’re headed to the Outback!

 Note: This post contains affiliate links.
 If you use them to purchase items or book a tour, I’ll earn a small commission at no extra cost to you.

 Adventure in the Australian Outback: A 2-week Western Australia and Northern Territory itinerary

 I don’t know where you’re coming from, but I can guarantee that you’ll want a window seat.
 I chose seat A on the left side of the flight from Melbourne (if you’re facing the cockpit) and was treated to a spectacular view of Uluru from my window.
 Some people pay hundreds for a scenic flight, but if you’re flying in anyways, fork over the extra $20 to choose a seat by the window.
 Your holiday has only just started and you’re already saving money.
 Well done, you!